 - Other Assets = rest all the assets/working capital/inventory/receivables/long & short term loans & advances etc.

-Total = equal to total assets in balance sheet
+Total = equal to total assets in the balance sheet

 There might be minor adjustments in these items based on the details provided by the companies in their schedules/notes to accounts.